xvik/dropwizard-guicey/src/doc/docs/guide/guice/servletmodule.md

 * [ServletModule](https://github.com/google/guice/wiki/ServletModule) can be used for filters and servlets declaration
 * [Request (and session) scope](scopes.md#request) is available in both contexts

+!!! note
+    Actually, the same `GuiceFilter` instance is used for both contexts.
+This way request scope works properly on both contexts, but registrations through `ServeletModule` are available only in main context.

 Example of servlet and filter registration through guice module:

 ```java